ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 Note our Unity project already contains the ML Agents package, but you still need to have the Python and the ML Agents Pip packages installed.

-Before running the training phase, we need to install some additional tools.
+Before running the training phase, we need to install some additional tools as well.
 We will install everything via Python and Pip, but if you would like more information on each package, we have provided links below:

 * Python - the ML Agents framework has been written in Python. [https://www.python.org](https://www.python.org/)